DonResnik/GettingAndCleaningData/README.md

 Run 'run_analysis.R'

-The program will create a file called 'summary.csv' that is described in codebook.md
+The program will create a file called 'tidySummary.csv' that is described in codebook.Rmd